blockdeep/otro/README.md

 ## Integration

-To integrate the `Smart Accounts` pallet with your runtime, you need to redefine the signature type used in your blockchain.
+To integrate the `Otro` pallet with your runtime, you need to redefine the signature type used in your blockchain.
 Replace the default Substrate signature with `NativeOrSmartSignature` to enable compatibility with both native and smart signatures.
 Modify your runtime as follows: